strimzi/strimzi.github.io/_posts/2018-06-11-deploying-kafka-on-kubernetes-with-local-storage-using-strimzi.md

 # Local versus network storage

-For lot of stateful applications, Network Attached Storage (NAS) is often seen as the prefered choice.
+For a lot of stateful applications, Network Attached Storage (NAS) is often seen as the prefered choice.
 It often promises higher reliability and great performance.
 It is also easy to reattach to another machine when needed (for example because the original machine died).
 But Network Attached Storage has also some drawbacks.